dhirsch1138/cc65_template/README.md

 It gives you:
 * An installed and configured 6502 compile chain in cc65, with the 'make file' already built
- * This gives more features than vasm (see the examples\ folder)
+ * CC65 offers more features than vasm (see the examples\ folder)
- * This is a standardized chain that also supports C code (though my file and rules prob won't support that)
+ * CC65 also supports C code, though my current rules files won't support it.
-* 6502 specific vs code extensions
+* 6502 specific VS Code extensions
 * Minipro already installed and ready to rock

 All without having to install anything on your workstation (other than what is needed for Dev Containers & VS Code).
 No having to download or compile anything on your own.